Crumbl Cookies: Labor law violations

+In December 2022, the U. S. Department of Labor fined 11 Crumbl franchises across six U.S. states for violations of child labor laws impacting 46 workers who were minors.
+Violations included assigning underage employees to shifts that exceeded the permitted hours and to tasks involving "potentially dangerous ovens and machinery".
+The parent company issued a statement apologizing and affirming their commitment to "a safe and welcoming work environment".
+Crumbl reported to Axios that they were "deeply disappointed" when finding out about the violations.
+The Crumbl franchisees were fined $57,854 in total for the violations.

+Copyright infringement

+In 2025, Warner Music Group sued Crumbl for $24 million, alleging copyright infringement for use of their music catalog in Crumbl's social media posts.

 Reception

+The company relies heavily on social media to promote its products; according to The New York Times, whether the products themselves are "the best or the worst" is immaterial to their popularity, as the online "debate is good for business".
+Vox described it as a "manifestation of hyper-consumption fueled by a conveyor belt of micro-trends that come and go at an ever-increasing pace".

 Mashed.com noted in August 2021 that Crumbl had garnered unfavorable reviews from TikTok users for the quality of cookies customers were receiving through delivery.
 The article cited four videos of poor-quality cookies that did not arrive as advertised, with one such negative review receiving over 400,000 likes within 21 hours.

 Honolulu's Emily Smith tried six Crumbl cookies, writing in a 2022 review, "The price is reasonable considering that these are very large cookies packed with flavor.
 All the cookies looked delicious and visually pleasing.
 If you love sugar, I recommend trying Crumbl at least once."
+Vox's Whizy Kim said the cookies were "fine", but "nothing memorable".